 During the day the long-wave downwelling radiation L{\downarrow} (Fig. 6c) in the forest is almost the same as the long-wave upwelling radiation L{\uparrow} (Fig. 6d) at the clearing.
 So the surface temperature at the clearing is almost the same as the temperature of the top of forest canopy.
 In the night, the clearing shows significantly lower values for L{\uparrow} than in the forest.
-Only where the forest canopy has open areas (cf. the sunny spots in short-wave radiation measurements), L{\uparrow} is in the forest almost the same as L{\uparrow} at the clearing.
+Only where the forest canopy has open areas (see the sunny spots in short-wave radiation measurements), is L{\uparrow} in the forest almost the same as L{\uparrow} at the clearing.
 In Fig. 6e the complete horizontal profile for the temperature is shown.
 The lowest temperatures occur during nighttime and the highest during daytime at the clearing.
+The increase of temperature in the morning starts at the clearing significantly earlier than in the forest.
+And also the decrease in the evening starts earlier at the clearing.